Balloon propaganda campaigns in Korea: History

-On 4 June 2020, Kim Jong-un's sister Kim Yo-jong issued a long statement calling the balloon-senders "human scum" and "mongrel dogs".
+On 4 June 2020, Kim Jong Un's sister Kim Yo Jong issued a long statement calling the balloon-senders "human scum" and "mongrel dogs".
 The statement called the South Korean government "owners of the mongrel dogs" and stated the government should be held accountable for the balloons.
-Kim Yo-jong threatened to withdraw from a no-hostility pact as well as from joint ventures.
+Kim Yo Jong threatened to withdraw from a no-hostility pact as well as from joint ventures.
 South Korea stated within hours that it was planning legislation against the "tension-causing" balloons.
 A BBC correspondent stated the rapid compliance "is not a good look (for South Korea)...
 Most defectors have endured incredible hardship to win the right to free speech."
 On 9 June, North Korea cut all ties to the South, citing the balloon issue.
 On 10 June, South Korea stated it would press charges, using a law governing inter-Korean exchanges and cooperation, against two South Korean activist groups for sending unauthorized materials to the North.

-On 14 December 2020, South Korea’s National Assembly passed a law that penalizes the sending of anti-North Korean material across the DMZ.
+On 14 December 2020, South Korea's National Assembly passed a law that penalizes the sending of anti-North Korean material across the DMZ.
 Proponents of the legislation argued that it is intended to avoid unnecessary provoking North Korea, to ensure the safety of those living along the border, and to secure stable relations with North Korea.
 However, opponents have argued that the legislation sympathizes with or yields to North Korean threats over the balloon campaigns.

 The amendment to the Development of Inter-Korean Relations Act had been protested by several human rights groups in South Korea, such as Amnesty International.

 It has also received criticism from several individuals and groups outside Korea.

+On 28 May 2024, North Korea sent 260 balloons containing feces and garbage into South Korea, apparently in retaliation for Northern defectors into South Korea sending balloons into North Korea containing anti-North Korean sentiments.

+In June 2024, the unification ministry of South Korea reported it was considering meeting with a North Korean defectors' group that launched anti-North Korean leaflets across the border.
+South Korea resumed loudspeaker broadcasts for the first time in six years, but paused to prevent escalation amid rising tensions.
+The ministry reported it would not officially ask the defectors' group to stop leaflet campaigns, citing a Constitutional Court ruling that deemed such bans unconstitutional.
+However, police may intervene if the operations pose a serious threat to border residents.